openeuropa/documentation/docs/development/development-workflow.md

-OpenEuropa components and features are created for European Commission internal web projects, but they are made as generic as possible and released as [Open Source Software](https://github.com/openeuropa/openeuropa/blob/master/LICENCE.txt) so they can also be used in other projects and receive contributions from the Open Source Community.
+OpenEuropa components and features are created for European Commission internal web projects, but they are made as generic as possible and released as [Open Source Software](https://github.com/openeuropa/openeuropa/blob/master/LICENCE.txt) so they can also be used in other projects and receive contributions from the Open Source Community (hereinafter referred to as "external contributors").

 DG DIGIT's OpenEuropa Core team is in charge of OpenEuropa developments and maintenance, under the supervision of its Product Owner, who decides on the priorities, depending on European Commission needs.